Vontier (NYSE:VNT) Updates FY 2022 Earnings Guidance

-Vontier (NYSE:VNT – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Vontier (NYSE:VNT – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $3.20-$3.30 for the period, compared to the consensus earnings per share estimate of $3.24.
 The company issued revenue guidance of -.
 Vontier also updated its FY 2022 guidance to $3.20-$3.30 EPS.

 Vontier Announces Dividend

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-BlackRock Inc. grew its stake in Vontier by 1.6% during the 1st quarter.
-BlackRock Inc. now owns 14,668,635 shares of the company’s stock worth $372,436,000 after buying an additional 228,497 shares during the last quarter.
-State Street Corp lifted its holdings in shares of Vontier by 4.7% in the 1st quarter.
-State Street Corp now owns 4,898,032 shares of the company’s stock valued at $124,361,000 after buying an additional 221,705 shares during the period.
-Mackenzie Financial Corp raised its holdings in Vontier by 6.0% in the 1st quarter.
-Mackenzie Financial Corp now owns 2,297,797 shares of the company’s stock worth $58,341,000 after purchasing an additional 130,145 shares during the period.
+Several institutional investors have recently added to or reduced their stakes in VNT.
+BlackRock Inc. increased its holdings in shares of Vontier by 1.6% in the first quarter.
+BlackRock Inc. now owns 14,668,635 shares of the company’s stock valued at $372,436,000 after purchasing an additional 228,497 shares during the period.
+State Street Corp increased its holdings in shares of Vontier by 4.7% in the first quarter.
+State Street Corp now owns 4,898,032 shares of the company’s stock valued at $124,361,000 after purchasing an additional 221,705 shares during the period.
+Mackenzie Financial Corp increased its holdings in shares of Vontier by 6.0% in the first quarter.
+Mackenzie Financial Corp now owns 2,297,797 shares of the company’s stock valued at $58,341,000 after purchasing an additional 130,145 shares during the period.
 Loomis Sayles & Co.
-L P raised its holdings in Vontier by 8.2% in the 1st quarter.
+L P increased its holdings in shares of Vontier by 8.2% in the first quarter.
 Loomis Sayles & Co.
-L P now owns 1,570,694 shares of the company’s stock worth $39,879,000 after purchasing an additional 119,313 shares during the period.
-Finally, Charles Schwab Investment Management Inc. increased its stake in Vontier by 14.6% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 1,499,540 shares of the company’s stock worth $38,074,000 after buying an additional 191,192 shares in the last quarter.
-95.53% of the stock is owned by institutional investors.
+L P now owns 1,570,694 shares of the company’s stock valued at $39,879,000 after purchasing an additional 119,313 shares during the period.
+Finally, Charles Schwab Investment Management Inc. boosted its stake in shares of Vontier by 14.6% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 1,499,540 shares of the company’s stock valued at $38,074,000 after buying an additional 191,192 shares in the last quarter.
+Institutional investors and hedge funds own 95.53% of the company’s stock.

 Vontier Company Profile